UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

   )
 ```

-The preferred notion of equivalence in the library are functions equipped with a
+The preferred notion of equivalence in the library coincides with the example
-left inverse and a right inverse, which coincides with the example given in the
+given in the article: an equivalence is a function equipped with a left inverse
-article.
+and a right inverse.

 ```agda
 open import foundation.equivalences using